-(1) The operator shall measure the volume of natural gas that it vents, flares, or beneficially uses during drilling, completion, and production operations regardless of the reason or authorization for such venting or flaring.

-(2) The operator shall install equipment on flowlines that are piped from equipment such as high pressure separators, heater treaters and vapor recovery units to measure the volume of natural gas vented or flared from a well authorized by an APD issued after May 31, 2021 that has an average daily production greater than 10 barrels of oil or 60,000 cubic feet of natural gas.

-(3) Measuring equipment shall be an orifice meter or other measurement device or technology such as a thermal mass or ultrasonic flow meter approved by the division that, at the time of installation, complies with the accuracy ratings and design standards for the measurement of natural gas, such as the American petroleum institute, international organization for standards, or American gas association.
+- (1) The operator shall measure the volume of natural gas that it vents, flares, or beneficially uses during drilling, completion, and production operations regardless of the reason or authorization for such venting or flaring. - (2) After May 31, 2021 The operator shall install equipment to measure the volume of natural gas vented or flared from an existing on flowlines that are piped to or from equipment such as high pressure separators, heater treaters, or and vapor recovery units to measure the volume of natural gas vented or flared associated with a well-authorized by an APD issued after May 31, 2021 that has an average daily production greater than 10 barrels of oil or 60,000 cubic feet of natural gas. - (3) Measuring equipment shall be an orifice meter or other measurement device or technology such as a thermal mass or ultrasonic flow meter approved by the division that, at the time of installation, complies with the accuracy ratings and design standards for the measurement of natural gas, such as the American petroleum institute, international organization for standards, or American gas association.

-F.

-(4) Measuring equipment shall not be designed or equipped with a manifold that allows the diversion of natural gas around the metering element except for the sole purpose of inspecting and servicing the measurement equipment.

-(5) For an event for which metering is not practicable, such as low pressure venting and flaring, the operator may estimate the volume of vented or flared natural gas.

-(6) For a well that does not require measuring equipment, the operator shall estimate the volume of vented and flared natural gas based on the result of an annual GOR test for that well reported on form C-116.

-(7) The operator shall install additional measuring equipment whenever the division determines that the existing measuring equipment or GOR test is not sufficient to measure the volume of vented and flared natural gas.
+- (4) Measuring equipment shall not be designed or equipped with a manifold that allows the diversion of natural gas around the metering element except for the sole purpose of inspecting and servicing the measurement equipment. - (5) For an event for which When metering is not practicable, such as low pressure venting and flaring, the operator may estimate the volume of vented or flared natural gas. - (6) For a well that does not require measuring equipment, the operator shall estimate the volume of vented and flared natural gas based on the result of an annual GOR test for that well reported on form C-116. - (7) The operator shall install additional measuring equipment whenever the division determines that the existing measuring equipment or GOR test is not sufficient to measure the volume of vented and flared natural gas.

-G. Reporting of vented or flared gas.
+G. Reporting of vented or flared natural gas.